Joel7homas/dns-updater/README.md

 | `STAY_WITH_CURL` | Keep using curl if successful | false | |
 | `FORCE_HTTP1` | Force HTTP/1.1 protocol | false | Helps with some servers |

+## Set-Based Network Management

+Starting with version 2.1.0, DNS Updater uses a set-based approach to manage container IP addresses.
+This solves the problem of "IP flapping" for containers that are connected to multiple networks.

+### The Problem

+Before v2.1.0, containers with multiple networks would cause issues:
+- Each update cycle would consider only one IP for the default domain (e.g., container.docker.local)
+- Different network IPs would alternate between cycles
+- This led to constant adding/removing of DNS entries and unnecessary reconfigurations

+### The Solution

+The set-based approach:
+1. Tracks all valid IPs for each container across all networks
+2. Maintains state between cycles to detect real changes
+3. Adds entries for each network plus the default domain
+4. Only updates DNS when actual network changes occur

+This eliminates the IP flapping issue, drastically reduces Unbound reconfigurations, and improves overall service stability.

 ## Platform-Specific Configurations

 ### TrueNAS Scale